pubnub/kafka-bridge/kafka/readme.md

 # Edge Messaging Platform for Kafka
-> Bring Kafka to the real world.
+> Bring Kafka into the real world.

 Messages from your Kafka cluster can be received on a target mobile device.